apnadkarni/tcl-libgit2/README.md

 ## Usage

+Install the distribution into a directory present in Tcl's `auto_path` variable.

 To use the `lg2` package, it must be loaded and then initialized with the path to the `libgit2` shared library.
 For example,